Roller Stick vs Foam Roller: Which Is Better? | 321 STRONG Answers

 ---

-Direct AnswerFoam rollers are the better choice for large muscle groups like the back, quads, and hamstrings, as they deliver consistent bodyweight pressure hands-free.
+Direct AnswerFoam rollers are the better choice for large muscle groups like the back, quads, and hamstrings, they deliver consistent bodyweight pressure hands-free.
 Roller sticks are better for calves, IT band, and lower legs where floor access is awkward and manual control matters.
 Most athletes benefit from keeping both tools in their recovery kit.

 ## Key Takeaways